 - Fiore AE, Bridges CB, Cox NJ; Seasonal influenza vaccines.
 Curr Top Microbiol Immunol.
 2009;333:43-82. doi: 10.1007/978-3-540-92165-3_3.

-- Reporting Adverse Drug Reactions; Yellow Card Scheme - Medicines and Healthcare products Regulatory Agency (MHRA)
+- On-line reporting site for the Yellow Card Scheme; Medicines and Healthcare products Regulatory Agency (MHRA)

 - Amantadine, oseltamivir and zanamivir for the treatment of influenza; NICE Technology Appraisal, February 2009